-VST is also the most common format, that means that you have more options for plugins making it easier for you to find exactly what you want.
+VST is also the most common format, which means that you have more options for plugins making it easier for you to find exactly what you want.

 Where do I get the plugins?

-Online, you’ll usually find stores specialized on plugins with large catalogues, some of the names you’ll find include Audio Deluxe, Plugin Boutique, JRR Shop, Reverb, KVR Marketplace, Propellerhead, etc.
+Online, you’ll usually find stores specialized in plugins with large catalogs, some of the names you’ll find include Audio Deluxe, Plugin Boutique, JRR Shop, Reverb, KVR Marketplace, Propellerhead, etc.

 Types of plugins